lperez31/prime-select-hybrid/README.md

-# prime-select for hybrid laptops
+# prime-select for deep learning users on hybrid laptops

 ## What is it?